GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/README.md

 ---

-# Detecting differential expression: DESeq2
+# Detecting differential expression:

+We are going to identify genes that are differential expressed using 3 different packages (time allowing) and compare the results.

+---
+# DESeq2

  - The DESeq2 package uses the *Negative Binomial* distribution to model the count data from each sample.
  - A statistical test based on the Negative Binomial distribution (via a generalized linear model, GLM) can be used to assess differential expression for each gene.